 Undergraduates enjoy the benefits of a close-knit campus within an urban setting.
 The Homewood campus is surrounded by residential areas and neighborhoods with eclectic restaurants and shops, historic theaters, and a thriving arts and entertainment district.
 Baltimore’s cultural and networking resources make it an extension of the classroom and an integral part of a Hopkins education.
 Undergrads intern at major corporations, agencies, and nonprofits and make lasting connections within the broader Hopkins network.
 Learn more about the Hopkins community life on our Homewood campus and in Baltimore.

 Engagement is a key factor of the Hopkins undergraduate experience, and involvement in the community is just as important as academic pursuits.
 Students choose from over 400 groups and organizations, with an option to start their own.
 From advocacy organizations to cultural groups to performing arts clubs, our students are active and involved.
 Learn more about life outside the classroom.

 Early Decision is a binding application process that may be a great option for students who have done their research and feel Hopkins is the best place for them.
 Admissions notifications for Early Decision I are available online December 11, and admitted Early Decision I students have until January 15 to reply to our offer of admission.
 Decisions for Early Decision II are available online February 12, with a reply-by date of February 26.
 Decisions for Regular Decision are available online March 19, with a reply-by date of May 1.
 See full application details.

 We accept the following application methods for first-year students:

-- Coalition Application with additional Hopkins-specific questions
+- Coalition for College application with additional Hopkins-specific questions

 - Common Application with supplemental questions